AincradOT/platform/docs/golden-path.md

 Key points:

-* a single platform repository defines the organisation skeleton and cross cutting concerns
+* a single platform repository defines the organization skeleton and cross cutting concerns
 * application repositories consume that skeleton and own their own runtime infrastructure
-* GCP and GitHub are wired together using Terraform, Secret Manager, GCS state and Workload Identity Federation
+* GCP and GitHub are wired together using Terraform, GCS state and service account authentication
 * secrets are never hardcoded in Terraform or Ansible inventories
-* CI identities are short lived and narrowly scoped
+* CI identities use service account keys (rotated quarterly) scoped to specific projects
 * the old model of hand built servers, manual scripts and weak release engineering is explicitly rejected

 If you are about to add a new environment, a new application repository or a new kind of CI workflow, check here first and decide whether you are following this golden path or deviating from it on purpose.